urjaman/s2putty/README_source.txt

 build the software once from the command line, and use the IDE afterwards.

-On S60 third edition PuTTY may only compile with GCCE at the moment.
+On S60 third edition PuTTY compiles at least with Carbide.c++ v1.2 and GCCE.
+RVCT and CodeWarrior have not been recently tested.

 Applications and executables